rosafilgueira/Spark_EDDIE_TextMining/README.md

   	[application-arguments]

 We have configured all of our PBS jobs and spark scripts to detect automatically the *master-url* (using the *master.log* file) and the total number of cores available (using *worker.log*), you dont have to type them yourself in the *bin/spark-submit*.

-### Submitting Spark-Pi to Spark-Cluster from the login node:
+### Launching Spark-Pi application

 Via a PBS-job, which acts as the driver: